Mojave Desert Discovery Garden

 Accessibility:

 There is one designated accessible parking spot closest to the garden.
 The garden paths are compacted dirt approximately 5 feet wide.
 Most of the garden features little to no inclines.
-Wheelchair users should note there is an upper level with an incline and slightly rougher terrain.
+There is an upper level which has an incline and slightly rougher terrain for wheelchair-users.

 Garden rules:

-- Leave no trace; please pack out what you brought in.
+3. Leave no trace.
+Take out what you brought in.

 About the garden: